Lyrica: 12 Things You Need to Know

 - Swelling of hands or feet

-Patients or caregivers should stop Lyrica and call the doctor or 911 right away if you notice allergic reactions.
+Patients or caregivers should stop the use of Lyrica or Lyrica CR and call the doctor or 911 immediately if you suspect any serious allergic reactions.

 Serious Side Effects: Suicidal Thoughts or Actions

 Another uncommon but important side effect is suicidal thoughts or actions in patients taking any seizure medication - including Lyrica and Lyrica CR.

 Lyrica (generic name: pregablin) can lead to thoughts or actions of suicide in about 1 in 500 people.
 Changes in mood or behavior may include:

 - worsened depression

 - dangerous impulses or violence